 In addition to reviewing the information available here on the website, you can click below to download an information packet and interest registration form.

 Children in foster care need safe, loving homes in which they can thrive until they return to their birth families or find permanent families through adoption.
 Yours might just be the home a child is waiting for!
-Our agency believes that parents are best equipped to care for children when they have received intensive preparation and are then provided with ongoing supports.
+Our agency believes that parents are best equipped to care for children when they have received intensive preparation and are then provided with ongoing support.
 Our goal is to provide you with the support you need in order to provide the best care possible for a child in need.

 Frequently Asked Questions

 Foster parents come from a wide range of backgrounds.
 They can be married or single and with or without children.
 Foster parents must be over 21 years of age, have adequate space in their homes, pass a background check, and must have a stable source of income.

 If you are interested in becoming a foster parent with A Better Chance for Our Children, please click here to fill out an interest registration form.

 Once you submit the interest registration form, one of our Case Managers will contact you to gather some basic information and answer any questions you may have.
 Next, we will invite you to participate in the next cycle of our Resource Parent Preparation Classes.
 This training includes four mandatory group sessions held on alternate Saturdays, 9:00am – 4:00pm, for a total 28 hours of training.
 The group sessions typically include 20 – 30 people who are contemplating foster care, adoption, or respite.
 To see when our next classes are scheduled, please click here to check the calendar.

 After you complete the preparation classes and submit the required paperwork, a home visit will be scheduled to begin the home study process.
 The paperwork includes an application, autobiography, medical forms for everyone living in the home, personal references, and background checks (fingerprinting) for you and other adults living in the home as required by law.